Scholes International Airport at Galveston: History

 In the early 1920s the present Galveston airport location began to be used for aircraft operations, by Bob Scholes and Fen Waters, among others), who were some of the earliest aircraft operators in Texas (both of whom were flying before the issuance of pilot licenses.
 Soon after, the City of Galveston ordered them to cease providing rides and aerobatic demonstrations, in their Hisso-Suiza converted, former OX-5 powered Standard for which they were using East Beach as a runway surface.
 Fen Waters was offered the use of what is the present airport property, by a friend whose family operated a cattle ranch and watermelon farm.

 The Galveston Municipal Airport name dates back to 1931.
 For a time it was named Corrigan Airport in 1938 for Douglas "Wrong Way" Corrigan, a Galveston native.

 During World War II, it was re-designated a United States Army Air Corps base and named "Galveston Army Air Field", United States Army Corps of Engineers, using funds made available by Congress through the Civil Aeronautics Authority, constructed three 6000 ft-long, hard-surface runways at the airport to accommodate army aircraft.

 In January 1943, Galveston Army Air Field was officially activated had the 46th Bombardment Group flying the Douglas A-20 Havoc in the anti-submarine role in the Gulf of Mexico until replaced by the 10th Antisubmarine Squadron, flying RM-37 Lockheed Venturas.

 The Field was primarily used for replacement crew gunnery training by the 407th Fighter-Bomber Group, with targets being towed to the gunnery range at nearby Oyster Bay.
 The installation cost $7 million and at its peak had some 2,500 personnel assigned.

 It was deactivated on November 15, 1945, with ownership reverting to the City of Galveston.
 The existing terminal was completed in 1949 and renamed Scholes Field in honor of Airport Manager and aviation pioneer, Robert "Bob" Scholes.
 As late as 1948, it was an active seaplane base per Sectional Aeronautical chart SA SAC O-5.

 The airport has in the past offered airline services to Houston on Texas International Airlines.

 Facilities

 Scholes International Airport covers 966 acres (391 ha) at an elevation of 6 feet (2 m).
 It has two runways: 14/32 is 6,000 by 150 feet (1,829 x 46 m) asphalt/concrete; 18/36 is 6,001 by 150 feet (1,829 x 46 m) concrete.

-In the year ending June 3, 2011 the airport had 61,087 aircraft operations, average 167 per day: 55% air taxi, 44% general aviation and 1% military.
-In August 2017, 109 aircraft were based at the airport: 75 single-engine, 15 multi-engine, 2 jet, 14 helicopter, 1 glider and 2 ultralight.
+In the year ending April 6, 2023 the airport had 49,448 aircraft operations, average 135 per day: 84% general aviation, 14% air taxi, and 2% military.
+In April 2023, 128 aircraft were based at the airport: 81 single-engine, 6 multi-engine, 6 jet, and 35 helicopter.